 (Related: Activist is also on this interactive map of sustainable small businesses – and you can add the ones you know to it!)

-Building a Zero-Waste Skincare Routine (A Tale of 2 Brands)
+Searching for a Zero-Waste Skincare Routine (A Tale of 2 Brands)

 I came across Activist Skincare and The Ordinary at different points in my frustrating journey toward creating a zero-waste skincare routine.
 Obviously, I wanted results that could compete with the best skincare brands – not just make me feel better about my carbon footprint and plastic use.